JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

    This option allows you to add the specific instance to TeamCity.
 Compared to AMIs that allow TeamCity to start multiple identical instances, this type implies you have a static virtual machine that TeamCity can start and stop.

-   1. Specify the desired [instance type](https://aws.amazon.com/ec2/instance-types/).
+   3.1.&ensp;Specify the desired [instance type](https://aws.amazon.com/ec2/instance-types/).
 Since there can be only one active instance, you can select only one type.

-   2. Choose a **Key pair** if you may need to connect to your EC2 instance [using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
+   3.2.&ensp;Choose a **Key pair** if you may need to connect to your EC2 instance [using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

    </tab>